 Meet the GREENteam

-Lexi Dalecke is a sophomore pursuing a degree in Elementary Education through the Urban Cohort here at MSU, as well as minors in Environmental Studies & Sustainability and Horticulture.
-Lexi found her passion for growing food through a summer internship at a Garden Learning Center at a school in Colorado working with high schoolers and supplying fresh, organic produce to their cafeteria.
+Lexi is a senior pursuing a degree in Elementary Education through the Urban Cohort here at MSU, as well as minors in Environmental Studies & Sustainability and Horticulture.
+Lexi found her passion for growing food through an internship at a School Garden Learning Center in Colorado where she worked with high schoolers supplying fresh, organic produce to their cafeteria.
 Lexi has also worked in elementary school gardens throughout the Lansing School District, teaching students how to grow their own food and providing families with fresh vegetables.
 She also currently works at the Student Organic Farm!
-In the future, Lexi hopes to work with urban youth tackling issues around food insecurity and increasing access to whole, nutritional foods in public schools by opening a community garden at the elementary school where she works.
-In her free time you can find Lexi chewing on kohlrabi, farming with elementary schoolers, memorizing native wild edible plants, or geeking out about homesteading dreams.
+In the future, Lexi hopes to tackle issues around food insecurity and nutrition while also increasing access to whole, nutritional foods in public schools.
+In her free time you can find Lexi chewing on kohlrabi, planning her future homestead dream, or cuddling with her farmcat, Sprout.

 Evan is a junior at Michigan State majoring in Environmental Studies & Sustainability with minors in forestry and economics.
 Evan became interested in growing food when he volunteered at the GREENhouse in his early days at MSU.
 In his freetime, Evan enjoys backpacking, biking, skiing, and basically any outdoor activity.